 Common FWD Systems

-There are several common FWD systems used in modern cars to optimize power delivery and enhance driving dynamics.
+There are several common FWD systems used in modern to optimize power delivery and enhance driving dynamics.
 These systems vary in complexity and performance, offering different levels of traction and control in various driving conditions.

 - Open Differential: The most basic FWD system, an open differential allows the front wheels to rotate at different speeds during cornering, improving maneuverability but limiting traction in slippery conditions.